arundeepaktirkey/Profile-Summary/README.md

 - 👋 Hi, I’m @arundeepaktirkey
-- 👀 I’m interested in Python Web Development
+- 👀 I’m interested in Python Web Development and Machin Learning
 - 💞️ I’m looking to collaborate on Django.
 - 📫 How to reach me through gmail arundeepaktirkey96@gmail.com